 Much remains unknown about long COVID, including just how long symptoms will last.
 It is well-known, however, that its lingering effects can have a catastrophic impact on patients, crushing not only their health, but their finances.
 In addition to the unforeseen health care costs, including for recurring hospital visits to treat ongoing health problems, it may reach a point where symptoms become so severe that full- or even part-time work is no longer an option.

-Many people who experience a disability, such as a severe medical condition that disrupts work for months or years, apply for Social Security Disability Insurance (SSDI).
-This federal disability insurance coverage is paid for by more than 156 million U.S. workers through their FICA payroll taxes, and it provides important income after a disability occurs.
+Many people who experience disabilities such as severe medical conditions that disrupt work for months or years apply for.
+This federal coverage is paid for by more than 159 million U.S. workers through their FICA payroll taxes, and it provides important income after a disability occurs.

 Still, SSDI applicants who are suffering from symptoms of long COVID can drastically improve their chances of approval by observing a few simple but important steps.

-Apply as early as possible
+Apply for Benefits as Early as Possible

 Medical researchers are still working to understand the long-term impact of contracting COVID, and the medical community will continue to learn with time.
-For those individuals who have been significantly impacted, it’s vitally important to access disability insurance through SSDI.
+For those individuals who have been significantly impacted, it’s vitally important to access disability income through SSDI.